How to Audit Your Customer Feedback Stack in 2026 (Step-by-Step Guide)

 Identifying waste in your stack is a key opportunity for cost savings and complexity reduction.

-It's common for organizations to find they're paying for Qualtrics, SurveyMonkey, and Typeform all at once, with significant overlap in use cases.
+It's common for organizations to find they're running multiple survey platforms simultaneously — enterprise VoC tools, mid-market survey tools, and lightweight form builders — with significant overlap in use cases.
 Consolidating to a single platform simplifies governance and reduces software spend.

 Look for instances where different teams are exporting the same data into multiple separate spreadsheets for analysis.
 Duplicate exports signal a clear opportunity for a unified analytics layer to serve as a single source of truth.